Updated April 2020

 Where feasible camp out of sight of passing vehicles.
 On many outback roads, there are areas where road builders have huge soil mounds.
 It is often possible to camp totally unseen from the road.
 In any such site, it’s best not to light a fire.
 Doing so lights up the top of nearby trees, thereby drawing attention to your presence.

 Always set off early in the morning.
 To free camp safely in Australia, start to look for an overnight camp long before sun-down.
 It is close to impossible to spot safe campsites after dark.
-Try to find alternatives, e.g, a caravan or known rest area, even away from your intended route.
+Try to find alternatives, e.g, a travel trailer or known rest area, even away from your intended route.
 See below re this.

 Free camp safely in Australia – official rest areas